• Skip to primary navigation

 Instructions

-• In a bowl add all the ingredients except water and oil to fry.
+• In a bowl add all the flours and yogurt.

 • Knead well till the butter/oil has incorporated in the flours.